 Myth 3: I just sit around all day with nothing better to do than write.

 What I may have said that is kind of like this: Last night I did something I rarely do.
 I spent the evening playing King of Tokyo with friends--I actually got out of the house and enjoyed social time with other humans.
 But here's the punchline: I knew this article was going to take a long time to write, so I brough my laptop with me to my friends' house, and I did a little bit of writing between my turns.
-Any time my Godzilla monster quietly hanging out in the suburbs becoming king by attrition, I was jotting down some ideas and points to put into sentence form.
+Any time my kaiju monster was quietly hanging out in the suburbs becoming king by attrition, I was jotting down some ideas and points to put into sentence form.

 I wasn't even fully able to enjoy an evening out without bringing my work with me.
 They have names for people like me.

 If I have any time to "sit around and write," it's because of the decisions I've made in my life up until this point.
 I don't have a "real" job (which means I don't make "real" money either).
 I live with a couple and exchange room and board for housekeeping.
 It's convenient, but I definitely earn my keep.
 I work two nights a week for spending money.
 I don't have a car.
 I don't have kids.
 I don't have a social life to speak of.
 Pretty much my life if a support mechanism for writing.
 Before you get too jealous of my four hour block of time, ask yourself if it's worth your career, your family, your social life, and most of your discretionary income.
+[2019 edit: Most of this paragraph is obsolete, but you get the idea.]

 You can't just envy the good stuff.

-If you've got a career and multiple kids, then you probably can't have as much time to sit and write as I can--at least not for the next 18-20 years.
+If you've got a career and multiple kids, then you probably can't have as much time to sit and write as I can--at least not for the next few years years.
 You would need a T.A.R.D.I.S. and a vasectomy/tubal ligation gun, and The Doctor would almost certainly end up asking you some pretty pointed questions.
 Also, no one is suggesting you give your kids a straight razor and matches to keep them busy while you write or let Disney raise them.
 However can you really say that there is absolutely no time you could find, even daily, if you made some changes to your life?
 (You probably didn't think you had time to spare before kids came along either, but they are such an urgent priority that you find a way.)
 Can you really say that there is no period of time that you plunk down in front of the TV every night?
 No way you could push your bedtime back a half hour or rise a half hour early?
 No way you could start packing a lunch and use your break to do some writing?
 No way you could write on public transit?
 No way you could tighten up your weekend chores so that it takes three hours instead of four?
 No way you could watch fifteen cute cat videos instead of thirty?
 No way you could cut out some video games, Facebook, or emails?
 No way you give up some creature comforts and take a pay cut to be able to leave work sooner?
 No way you can secure a couple of hours on the weekend by skipping a social plan with someone?
 It's actually incredibly rare to find someone whose schedule is so busy that they can't carve out a half hour to an hour if it is a priority to them.
 The problem is, most people have other priorities.

 If you want time to write, make writing a priority.